Techtonica/curriculum/api/intro-to-http.md

 - [Your First Note HTTP Server](https://blog.risingstack.com/your-first-node-js-http-server/)

-Now make some requests against it with your favorite HTTP client library from above.
+Now make some requests against it with your browser.
+Try logging all the data made available to you in the request object, such as headers.

 #### From the Command Line